stavnstrup/abok/naf/introduction/06-purpose.md

 # What is the value of an Architecture?

-1. Architectures are developed to support strategic planning, transformation, and various types of analyses (i.e., gap, impact, risk) and the decisions made during each of those processes.
+Architectures are developed to support strategic planning, transformation, and various types of analyses (i.e., gap, impact, risk) and the decisions made during each of those processes.
 Additional uses include identifying capability needs, relating needs to systems development and integration, attaining interoperability and supportability, and managing investments.
 The following describes architecture usage at two different levels[^value]:

 1. Enterprise level – architectures, particularly federated architectures, are used at the enterprise level to make decisions that improve:

     1. human resource utilisation,

     2. deployment of assets,

     3. investments,

     4. identification of the enterprise boundary (external interfaces) and assignment of functional responsibility, and

     5. structuring the functional activities in terms of projects.
     {: type="a"}

 2. Project level – architectures are used at the project level to identify capability requirements and operational resource needs that meet business objectives.
 Project architectures may then be integrated to support decision making at the enterprise level.
 {: type="a"}

-2. Architectures facilitate decision making by conveying the necessary information.
+Architectures facilitate decision making by conveying the necessary information.
 Setting architectures within the enterprise context ensures complete, actionable information for more reliable decisions.
 The following describes architecture data usage for different types of decisions:

 1. Portfolio Management – Identifies objectives and goals to be satisfied with regards to owned assets (capabilities and systems) and processes to be governed.

 2. Capability and Interoperability Readiness – Assesses capabilities and their implementation (systems, platforms, services and aggregated solutions) against needs and their net-readiness to identify gaps in interoperable features.

 3. Operational Concept Planning – Examines how various mission participants, processes, roles, responsibilities, and information need to work together, to recognize potential problems that may be encountered, and to identify quick fixes that may be available to accomplish a mission.

 4. Acquisition Programme Management and System Development – Expresses the plan and management activities to acquire and develop system concepts, design, and implementation (as they mature over time), which enable and support operational requirements and provide traceability to those requirements.
 This process has to be compliant with the Enterprise objective and operational requirements.
 It refines operational analysis, performs system analysis, and improves both materiel and non-materiel solution analysis.

 5. Modelling and Simulation - Modelling and simulation techniques can be used in order to assess the business and mission analysis.
 For example in the military context the implementation of mission threads[^missionthreads] and scenarios[^scenario] , thus providing an environment for thorough testing of identified use cases.[^usecase]
 {: type="a"}

-[^value]: The NATO EA Policy identifies a third level being the Capability level which is between Enterprise and Project levels.

-[^missionthreads]:  Mission Threads have been described as an operational description of end-to-end activities that accomplish the execution of a mission.
-No formal definition has been promulgated.

-[^scenario]: A postulated sequence or development of events within a particular setting (Oxford Dictionary).

-[^usecase]: A use case is a term used in systems and software engineering, it is a list of action or event steps, typically defining the interactions between role (actor) and a system.
-I systems engineering they are described at a higher level than in software engineering and often represent missions or stakeholder goals.

 # Interoperability between Architectures